-Study programme utilises several assessment strategies to measure the performance of students.
-They include: Examinations (Mid-semester, and End-semester), Group work, Presentations, Dissertations and projects, Software projects, Continuous assessments (e.g. in-class Assessments), and Viva.
+The study programme utilises several assessment strategies to measure the performance of students.
+They include: Examinations (Mid-semester, and End-semester), Spot tests, Group work, Presentations, Dissertations and projects, Software projects, Continuous assessments (e.g. in-class Assessments), and Viva.

-2.10.9 Practical Training
+2.10.9 Internship

-Practical training is a compulsory component in the degree programme.
-Students are allowed to go for practical training during the final year of their degree programme.
-The aim of the practical training is to expose students to a working environment so that they can gain variety of benefits: gaining know-how, developing skills and abilities, gaining work experience, and applying theoretical knowledge in to practice.
+The Department promotes Internship as a compulsory component in the degree programme.
+Students are permitted to follow an internship in an organization related to Information Systems or work in developing their own Information Systems related start-up during the final year of their degree programme, with the consent of the Department.
+The aim of the Internship is to expose students to a professional environment so that they can gain a variety of benefits: gaining know-how, developing skills and abilities, gaining work experience, and applying Information Systems related theoretical knowledge into practice.

-2.10.10 Professional Links
+2.10.10 Industry and Professional Links